cacophony-wj/LeS/README.md

 I have not included pre-generated BodySlide files due to distribution issues.
 I have also not distributed custom patches as they would be huge.
 So, you will have to customize female bodies yourself.

-**Warning: If you skip all this and launch the game, your women will look be tiny then fat, change shape in different armor, and have flat chests with no physics.
+**Warning: If you skip all this and launch the game, your women will look be tiny then fat, change shape in different armor, and have flat chests with melting physics.
 Please, follow the readme.**

 [Female Bodies and Outfits](https://github.com/cacophony-wj/LeS/blob/master/BODYSLIDE.md)

-**Sun Jul 26 05:46:08 2020**

 # Launching the Game